 Students also attend weekly leadership training sessions during the summer after their first year.

-Each student will participate in two five-week internships with Des Moines-based sponsor employers (one company and one law firm) during the summer after their first year.
-These are paid positions.
+Each student is placed in two five-week internships with Des Moines-based sponsor employers (one company and one law firm) during the summer after their first year of law school.
+Both are paid positions.

 As part of the application, students must also submit a diversity statement.
-Instructions can be found on the Drake Law J.D. application under "Diversity or Disadvantage."
+Instructions can be found on the Drake Law JD application under "Diversity or Disadvantage."

 Questions?
 Contact our Office of Admission at 515-271-2782 or email@example.com.